AlchlcDvl/TownOfUsReworked/README.md

 **Alignment**: Crew (Investigative)

-The Mystic can only spawn when there is at least one Neutral (Neophyte) role present in the game.
-Whenever someone's subfaction is changed, the Mystic will be alerted about it.
-The Mystic can also investigate players to see if their subfactions have been changed.
-If the target belongs to a subfaction, or that the target's subfaction is different from the Mystic's (in the case of a converted Mystic), the Mystic's screen will flash red, otherwise it will flash green.
-It will not, however, work on the Neutral (Neophyte) roles themselves so even people who flashed green might still be evil.
-Once all subfactions are dead, the Mystic becomes a Seer.
-Framed players will appear to have their subfactions changed.
+The Mystic can only spawn when there is at least one Outcast (Neophyte) role present in the game.
+Whenever someone's faction is changed, the Mystic will be alerted about it.
+The Mystic can also investigate players to see if their factions have been changed.
+If the target belongs to a faction, or that the target's faction is different from the Mystic's (in the case of a converted Mystic), the Mystic's screen will flash red, otherwise it will flash green.
+It will not, however, work on the Outcast (Neophyte) roles themselves so even people who flashed green might still be evil.
+Once all factions are dead, the Mystic becomes a Seer.
+Framed players will appear to have their factions changed.

 ## Operative <img height="17" src="./Images/Operative.png">